- Ages 4+

 There are no refreshments available on the museum site, but there are plenty of cafes, restaurants and fish and chip shops within a few steps from the museum.
 In the summer, many people bring along a picnic and sit by the river.

-Cotswold Motoring Museum has not told us if they are fully wheelchair friendly.
+No, Cotswold Motoring Museum is not wheelchair friendly.

-Cotswold Motoring Museum has not told us if they are fully pushchair friendly.
+No, Cotswold Motoring Museum have stated they are not pushchair friendly.

 Cotswold Motoring Museum has not told us if they are dog friendly.